redis/redis-doc/topics/modules-api-ref.md

 Deauthenticate and close the client.
 The client resources will not be be immediately freed, but will be cleaned up in a background job.
-This is the recommended way to deauthenicate a client since most clients can't handle users becomming deauthenticated.
+This is the recommended way to deauthenicate a client since most clients can't handle users becoming deauthenticated.
 Returns `REDISMODULE_ERR` when the client doesn't exist and `REDISMODULE_OK` when the operation was successful.

 The client ID is returned from the `RM_AuthenticateClientWithUser` and